-The application is organized in 16 sections.
-Sections are identified by the blue headers.
-The questions are designed to obtain specific information required by federal regulations, state laws and institutional policies.
-The orange dots with a question marks are helps to provide guidance, definition and additional support to complete the information.
+The application is organized in 16 sections (see the list below for information regarding each section).
+On iRIS, sections are identified by the blue headers.
+The questions are designed to obtain specific information required by federal regulations, state laws, and institutional policies.
+The orange dots with a question mark, found within the application on iRIS, provide guidance, definitions, and additional support to complete the information.

 There are three University compliance committees that use iRIS.
 Please select IRB Application and start the application.